akseidel/pywordletool/README.md

 * Optimal group analysis should be performed on the total selection list that contains multiple letters because the analysis is for selecting the solution versus guessing for letter discovery.

 !['Main Window Image'](InfoImages/PYWTVerboseGrpsTop.png)

+* The **Verbose Report** **Find** button scrolls the report window to the last found search text instance, which will be highlighted.
+Include **'for: '** in the search text when searching for a guess word's pattern.
+Include **'qty: '**' when searching for guesses having the same group quantities.
+To avoid finding to many text instances the search text must have five or more characters, beware however; it is possible to hopelessly bog down the search when trying to highlight commonly found text.
+Verbose reports using the **Large** vocabulary can be 400,000 text lines.
+Verbose report text can be copy-pasted into text editors.

 !['Main Window Image'](InfoImages/PYWTVerboseGrpsBot.png)

 ### Wordle Play Strategies

 * Discover Wordle play strategies yourself with the Helper's assistance.
 That was the reason for creating this Helper.